AdamChaseArnold/e2e_tester/README.md

 - Node.js 18+
 - npm or yarn
-- Docker 20.10+ and Docker Compose v2+

 ### Important Configuration Requirements

-1. **Docker Services Separation**
+1. **Service Separation**
-   - Frontend and backend must run as separate services
+   - Frontend and backend run as separate services
-   - Each service needs its own volume mounts for node_modules
+   - Each service has its own dependencies
-   - Services must start in order: backend → frontend → tests
+   - Services should start in order: backend → frontend → tests

 2. **Dependencies Installation**
    - Each service (frontend/backend) requires its own npm install